-You may not think of One Pot Coconut Curry Shrimp as part of a balanced nutrient-rich meal, and still taste amazingly wonderful at the same time.
-Well, prepare to be amazed.
+You may not think of One Pot Coconut Shrimp Curry as part of a balanced nutrient-rich meal, and still taste amazingly wonderful at the same time.
+Well, prepare to be amazed by this curry recipe made with fresh veggies, ginger, coconut milk, and Greek yogurt with red curried shrimp.

 Within this recipe post, you’ll make a flavorful curry dish, with just a few ingredients.
 Plus you’ll learn a simple trick to infuse stronger flavors of curry or other spices into your cooking.

-Why this One Pot Coconut Curry Shrimp is so yummy
+Why this one pot curry is so yummy

 It comes together in a snap (not talking about the peas here) and can be cooked in one pot.
-Curry powder is an ingredient that goes a long way to flavor dishes and is the star of this coconut curry shrimp.
+Curry powder is an ingredient that goes a long way to flavor dishes and is the star of this coconut shrimp curry.
 I have a tip to infuse the flavor into the food even more, so be sure to read the cooking tips section below.

-It wouldn’t be coconut curry shrimp without coconut of course.
-Thick canned coconut adds creamy texture and flavor that pairs with the shrimp and curry.
+It wouldn’t be coconut shrimp curry without coconut of course.
+Canned coconut milk adds a lovely creamy texture and flavor.

 - Shrimp: Lots of lean protein and seafood flavor.
 Use wild-caught for best quality.

-- Curry powder: The main flavor of coconut curry shrimp.
+- Red curry powder: The main flavor of this dish.
 Just a little bit is needed.

-- Canned coconut milk: The base for the curry sauce
+- Canned coconut milk, or coconut cream: The base for the curry sauce

 - Greek yogurt: Adds creaminess to the sauce as well as extra protein